biotaphy/tutorials/_sources/tutorial/species_list_wrangler.md.txt

-# Occurrence Data Wrangler types
+# Species List Data Wrangler types

 When running wranglers on an occurrence data set, wranglers are applied in the order that they are listed in the wrangler config file.